ArhanChaudhary/qter/media/paper/paper.typ

     supplement: none,
 )

 We use a special form of symmetry reduction during the search we call _sequence symmetry_, first observed by Rokicki @sequence-symmetry and improved by our implementation.
-Some solution to the Cycle Combination Solver $A B C D$ conjugated by $A^(-1)$ yields $A^(-1) (A B C D) A = B C D A$, which we observe to also be a solution to the Cycle Combination Solver by the properties of conjugation as well as a rotation of the original sequence.
+Some solution to the Cycle Combination Solver $A B C D$ conjugated by $A^(-1)$ yields $A^(-1) (A B C D) A = B C D A$, which we observe to also be a rotation of the original sequence as well as a solution to the Cycle Combination Solver by the properties of conjugation discussed earlier.
 Repeatedly applying this conjugation:

 #align(center)[#table(
     columns: 2,